javers/javers/README.md

 ![JVlogo.png](JVlogo1.png)

 ## Abstract
-JaVers is a lightweight java library for **versioning** your object-oriented data.
+JaVers is a lightweight java library for **auditing** your object-oriented data.

-We all use Version Control Systems for source code, why not to use specialized VCS for our applications to provide versioning of mission-critical data?
+We all use Version Control Systems for source code, why not to use specialized framework to provide for our application an audit trail of domain objects?

 ## Story